TxJson/SpaceFortress/README.md

 # SpaceFortress

-A simple project to prepare for University by getting familiar with the python programming language.
+A simple spaceshooter game made by using python 3.7.4 and the Zelle Graphics library.

 ## Demo
 ![SpaceFortress as of Aug 8th 2019](demo/demo.gif)